Predicting Future States with Spatial Point Processes in Single Molecule Resolution Spatial Transcriptomics: experiment and results

-As, we had 4 videos for case (transgenic) and 9 for control, we randomly selected 3 videos from each group for training and 1 for testing.
-Then, we averaged the AP\_mae, DV\_mae, and mean\_mae for whole case and control experiments and calculated the difference between case and control for each of these metrics and the results were 1.86, -0.689, and 0.58 respectively.
-We also utilized cross-validation to avoid overfitting.
-These results show there is a difference between the performance of our pipeline on case and control in AP\_mean and mean\_mae.
-In other words, our method works better in predicting along AP axis and the mean of AP and DV on control data in comparison with the case one.
-However, the negative difference between case and control for DV\_mae indicates that the pipeline works better in predicting the distribution on DV axis of case compared to control.
-In order to To substantiate this assertion, we conducted two additional experiments: First, we leveraged Mixed-Effects modelling, which can account for both fixed effects (like the group: case or control) and random effects (like the variation within videos and stages).
-The mixed-effects model can help in understanding the influence of these fixed and random effects on our dependent variables like DV\_mae, AP\_mae, mean\_mae.
-The goal is to understand whether there is a significant difference in any metrics between the case and control groups, accounting for the variability introduced by different stages.
-The control group has, on average, a lower AP\_mae compared to the case by about 1.828 units with the P\_value of 0.003.
-It shows based on this test, there is a statistically significant difference in AP\_mae between case and control groups.
-However, the result for DV\_mae shows the control group has higher value by 0.714 units and 0.231 P\_value.
-Also, the result for mean\_mae indicates control has higher value by -0.557 units and 0.347 P\_value.
-Two latter results for DV\_mae and mean\_mae cannot indicate any significant difference between case and control because of the high P\_values.
-In addition, we implemented another empirical hypothesis testing called Bootstrap method.
+In addition, we implemented another empirical hypothesis testing called the Bootstrap method.
 Bootstrap methods can be used to estimate the distribution of our metrics under the null hypothesis.
 To implement the bootstrap, we used the same metrics as previous method. we drew samples from the original dataset with replacement, to create a new dataset.
 Then, for each bootstrap sample, we computed the statistics of interest which are DV\_mae, AP\_mae, and mean\_mae.
-By analyzing the this bootstrap distribution we can find the confidence intervals for each metrics.
-Fig \ref{fig:5} shows the Bootstrap distribution of mean difference in AP\_mae, DV\_mae, and mean\_mae.
-It indicates that with 95\% confidence interval the mean difference of AP\_mae, (AP\_mae(case) - AP\_mae(control)) was between [0.69061964 3.11528348].
-It can be concluded that with 95\% confidence interval the AP\_mae for case is at least 0.69061964 units higher than case, which means the performance of the pipeline is better for control outperforms case one.
-These ranges for DV\_mae and mean\_mae are respectively, [-1.65878863 0.27041668] and [-0.33784703 1.5450897 ].
-It can be seen that for DV\_mae and mean\_mae the ranges include zero means the performance of control can be better, equal, or worse than case.
+By analyzing the bootstrap distribution we can find the confidence intervals for each metrics.
+Fig. \ref{fig:4} -B shows the bootstrap distribution of mean difference in AP\_mae, DV\_mae, and mean\_mae.
+It indicates that with 95\% confidence interval the mean difference of DV\_mae, (DV\_mae($sogD\_ {\Delta Su(H)}$) - DV\_mae($sogD$)) was between [0.409 2.61].
+It can be concluded that with 95\% confidence interval the DV\_mae for $sogD\_ {\Delta Su(H)}$ is at least 0.409 units higher than $sogD$, which means the performance of the pipeline for $sogD$ outperforms $sogD\_ {\Delta Su(H)}$ one.
+These ranges for AP\_mae and mean\_mae are respectively, [-0.72 1.10] and [-0.18 1.74 ].
+It can be seen that for AP\_mae and mean\_mae the ranges include zero means the performance of $sogD$ can be better, equal, or worse than $sogD\_ {\Delta Su(H)}$.
 The results with Bootstrap method confirms the results derived from mixed effects method, which makes sense given that large amounts of training data are needed to model transgenic effects.